null

 CHAPTER 2- MAKING WHEELS- PRACTICAL HINTS ON REPAIRING

-• Practical hints on Repairing Wheels.- Making Wheels. - About Wheeling. - Wagon Wheels. - To make a good Wheel. - Points on Wheel Making. - Wheel Making in Counry Shops. - Wheels for Farm Wagons. - Driving Wagon Spokes. - Dishing of Wheels. - Taking Dish out of Wheels. - Sawing Felloe Joints. - Straighening Felloes. - Spoking Old Hubs. - Repairing Wheels. - To tighten Boxes. -Removing Boxes. - Setting Boxes. - Making a Spoke Tenoning Machine. - Tool for springing Spokes. - Hub Borer. - Getting a plumb Spoke. - Adjustable Rim clamp. - Rimming Whels. - Do Mortises in an Unseasoned Hub Shrink or Enlarge? - Locust for Carriage Parts. - Wheels that are Dished Back. - Taking the Dish Out.
+• Practical hints on Repairing Wheels.- Making Wheels. - About Wheeling. - Wagon Wheels. - To make a good Wheel. - Points on Wheel Making. - Wheel Making in Country Shops. - Wheels for Farm Wagons. - Driving Wagon Spokes. - Dishing of Wheels. - Taking Dish out of Wheels. - Sawing Felloe Joints. - Straightening Felloes. - Spoking Old Hubs. - Repairing Wheels. - To tighten Boxes. -Removing Boxes. - Setting Boxes. - Making a Spoke Tenoning Machine. - Tool for springing Spokes. - Hub Borer. - Getting a plumb Spoke. - Adjustable Rim clamp. - Rimming Wheels. - Do Mortises in an Unseasoned Hub Shrink or Enlarge? - Locust for Carriage Parts. - Wheels that are Dished Back. - Taking the Dish Out.
 Dished Wheels. - Shrinkage of Hub Mortises.

 CHAPTER 3- CARRIAGE PART FOR SIDE BAR BUGGIES